10 Frequently Asked Questions About Acupuncture

 Acupuncture is a form of Traditional Chinese Medicine that has been used for centuries to encourage natural healing.
 The idea behind acupuncture is that energy runs along various pathways throughout the body, known as meridians.
 When there is a blockage or inconsistency along one of these pathways, it can result in illness, disturbances, and low functioning.

-By stimulating corresponding organs and systems, acupuncture is thought to rebalance the body and promote proper function body wide.
+By stimulating corresponding organs and systems, acupuncture is thought to rebalance the body, allow for pain relief, and promote proper body function.

 2. What conditions can acupuncture treat?

 Acupuncture is used to treat and ease the symptoms of several conditions, including:

 - Carpal tunnel

 - Chronic lower back pain, neck pain, elbow pain, or arthritic joints